Growing Mint Herb - How To Grow Mint In A Container Herb Garden Or In The Ground

-The Mint herb (Mentha piperata)is another easy to grow perennial herb.
+Mint (Mentha piperata) is another easy to grow perennial herb.
 Some gardeners might be cursing it because it can get quite invasive if it likes a place.

 To avoid that, plant it into a container or into a garden area where it can be allowed to spread.

-If you want to plant it into the ground use a bucket without the bottom to restrict it from travelling.
+If you want to plant it into the ground use a bucket without the bottom to restrict it from traveling.

-Mint has many uses in the kitchen.
+Mint has many uses in the kitchen and often you will have more than you can use.
 Add it to lamb, summer drinks, teas and salad dressing.
 Mint sauce of course would not exist without it.
 You can use mint fresh or cooked.

 There are lots of mints available with different scents and flavours and if you like them you can build up a nice little collection.
 Here are some varieties for you to try: